“Shelter From Inclement Weather & a “Bird Bedroom”

-Instead, of an opening near the top of the front, the birds enter the box via an opening near the bottom.
+- Instead, of an opening near the top of the front, the birds enter the box via an opening near the bottom.
 This “basement” entrance serves two purposes.

-Wind cannot blow into the chamber and fall down into the box to fill it up with snow like in a traditional birdhouse.
+- Wind cannot blow into the chamber and fall down into the box to fill it up with snow like in a traditional birdhouse.

-The larger space at the top half of the box collects warmer air as heat rises making a more comfortable place for wild birds to shelter.
+- The larger space at the top half of the box collects warmer air as heat rises making a more comfortable place for wild birds to shelter.

 - A box made for roosting does not have air vents at the top to let out excessive heat which are necessary in a bird house to prevent harm to baby birds by over heating.
 For a roosting box most of the time it is a positive not to have air vents to keep the body heat produced by the birds trapped inside the box.

 Positive Features Common To Both Types of Bird Boxes